david-rockwood/fimpad/README.md

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.

-I use llama.cpp llama-server to serve the LLM, but it is my understanding that other servers should be able to work with FIMpad if they provide an OpenAI compatible endpoint.

-I suggest using a recent build of llama.cpp llama-server available at:
+Using a recent build of llama.cpp llama-server is recommended, available at:
 ```
 https://github.com/ggml-org/llama.cpp
 ```